elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

 FAILED_RELEASE_NAMESPACE=kube-system
 ```

-Just to make sure, do a drift check (see the other section).
+Just to make sure, do a drift check, as shown [here](#how-do-i-check-if-apps-drifted-due-to-manual-intervention).

 Remove the failed Release:
 ```bash